gitzaan/Transfer-Learning-for-Customizable-Web-Filtering/README.md

 ## Data Description via Extracted Features

 The project extracts various features from URLs, which are categorized into different groups.
 These features include characteristics of the URL string, domain features, and page features.
-For a detailed list of features, please refer to the original Medium Post.
+For a detailed list of features, please refer to the original [Medium Post](https://medium.com/nerd-for-tech/url-feature-engineering-and-classification-66c0512fb34d.)

 ## Model